SUOlivia/Smash-Amiibo-Cheat-Tool/README.md

 ## Menu
-Hack: Simple and quick way to buff your amiibo's stats to 200 everywhere Restore backup: Restore a backup if previously backed up by the "Hack" function or the "Only dump appdata function" Only dump appdata: Only dumps a backup file
+Hack: Simple and quick way to buff your amiibo's stats to 200 everywhere Restore backup: Restore a backup if previously backed up by the `Hack` function or the `Only dump appdata function` Only dump appdata: Only dumps a backup file
-Custom file writing: Writes "/Smash amiibo cheat tool/write.amiibo" to the amiibo
+Custom file writing: Writes `/Smash amiibo cheat tool/write.amiibo` to the amiibo

 ## Tagstates
 1: Stopped scanning for Amiibos/NFC tags